tbroadley/github-spellcheck-cli/README.md

 The command is `github-spellcheck`.
 It takes the following options:

 ```
   -h, --help                                       Print this usage guide.
   -t, --token <token>                              GitHub personal access token.
 You only need to provide the token when you
                                                    start using github-spellcheck, and again if you have a new token.
   -r, --repository <username/repository or URL>    The repository to spellcheck.
+  --no-pr                                          Do not automatically create a pull request on the target repository.
   --branch <branch name>                           The name of the branch to commit corrections to.
   --base <branch name>                             The name of the branch to create the pull request against.
   -e, --extensions <extension> [<extension>] ...
 Only spellcheck files with these extensions for spelling mistakes.
   --include <glob> ...
 Only spellcheck files that match at least one of these globs.
   --exclude <glob> ...
 Do not spellcheck files that match one of these globs.
+  -q, --quiet                                      Do not open CONTRIBUTING.md or the new pull request in a browser.
 ```

 ## Applying corrections